ml4cryo/ml4cryo.github.io/_includes/events.md

   Nonethless, below we are listing relevant existing conferences and events:

 </div> -->
 Here you can find a list of relevant existing conferences and events.
-Feel free to reach out to us if you know about or organizing an event that might be of interest for the ML4Cryo community.
+Feel free to reach out to us if you know about an event that might be of interest for the ML4Cryo community.

 In the future, we would like to establish a regular ML4Cryo workshop / winter school.
-Let us know if you want to be involved :)
+Let us know if you want to be involved.